 Included Activities:

-Tuolumne Grove hike
+Tuolumne Grove Hike

-Hiking Distance: Approximately 2.5 miles (4 km) roundtrip, with 400 feet (120 m) elevation loss to the grove.
+Hiking Distance: The hiking distance is 2.5 miles (4 kilometers) roundtrip, with 400 feet (120 meters) elevation loss to the grove.

 Included Activities: